thunlp/Advbench/README.md

 # Advbench

 Code and data of the EMNLP 2022 paper **"Why Should Adversarial Perturbations be Imperceptible?
-Rethink the Research Paradigm in Adversarial NLP"**.
+Rethink the Research Paradigm in Adversarial NLP"**[[PDF](https://arxiv.org/pdf/2210.10683v1.pdf)] .

 ## Overview